 There are also some conditions in which ASD is more common.
 These include Down's syndrome, Tourette's syndrome and tuberous sclerosis.

 In recent years, there has been speculation that the measles, mumps and rubella (MMR) vaccine may somehow cause autism.
 However, there is no evidence to support this.
-The original researcher has now been discredited by the medical governing body - the General Medical Council.

-How are autistic spectrum disorders (ASDs) diagnosed?
+How are autistic spectrum disorders diagnosed?

-Your child has a series of health checks to ensure he/she is developing normally.
+Your child has a series of health checks to ensure they are developing normally.
 At these checks you will be asked if you have any concerns.
 If you have noticed, for instance, that your child doesn't always look at you, or doesn't point to show you things, or doesn't wave or clap - you should mention it.
 Your health visitor or doctor may then ask you a few questions and watch your child.
 They may want your child to have a hearing test.
 Sometimes hearing problems can make it difficult for a child to be sociable.